 We had so many challenges on that day.
 We wanted to go without plans and stay whenever we felt tired.
 But once we got tired it was too late.
 Traveling with bicycles and all these panniers in places could be dangerous for us.
 It was just not a good idea.
 With the low energy left, we searched the place we booked earlier but apparently, our address was wrong!

 Luís asked a local to call the number but we found that the room wasn’t available.
 The search continued…

 We dehydrated for the last hour that made us sluggish.
 Suddenly, there were a couple of dogs barking at us and running after our bicycles!
 I got scared like hell!
 A dog is a creature that I never comfortable with.
 I can even say that I’m scared of them.
 With all circumstances we were having at that time, I felt like crying and questioning, “why the hell I’m doing in here?!?”.

 Anyway, after all the hard work, we found a place with a reasonable price.
 We felt grateful to have a good bed with clean blankets, fresh shower, and air condition!
 All of that felt like a little piece of heaven for us.
 From this experience, we learned that we should plan well before we go.

-We slept early on that night to prepare another round of cycling to Ciénaga on the next day.
-And surprisingly, that trip turns out to be one of the unforgettable experiences in our bicycle touring in Colombia.
+We slept early on that night to prepare another round of cycling to Cienaga – Colombia on the next day.
+And surprisingly, that trip turns out to be one of the unforgettable experiences in our bicycle touring in this country.